MicrosoftDocs/mixed-reality/mrtk-unity/roadmap.md

 Status: in development

 Target Time: early December 2021

+### **2.8.0**

+As we transition to MRTK v3, MRTK v2 will go into maintenance mode.
+From then on, the MRTK team will prioritize bug fixes and stability over new feature development in MRTK 2.8 and later.
+We continue to encourage the developer community to take advantage of the open source nature of MRTK, and submit PR's for new features you would like to have?.
+We also encourage the community to comment in the [MRTK Github repo](https://github.com/microsoft/MixedRealityToolkit-Unity/issues) on issues you want to see fixed.

+For the latest status of the release, please visit the [milestone page](https://github.com/microsoft/MixedRealityToolkit-Unity/milestone/22).

+Status: gathering feedback

+Target time: Spring 2022

+Themes:

+- Unity 2021 support
+- Bug fixes
+- Stability

 ### **3.0.0**
 A preview of MRTK v3 will be released in the spring of 2022, featuring an all new architecture for developing rich MR experiences.
 MRTK v3 will have the following minimum requirements: